Today’s Topic: Pre-Performance Anxiety and What You Can Do About It

 Formulating a Plan

 For her, the feeling of stress and performing well did not go together.
 Some kids freak out and then get the best time of their life, every time.
 For them we just go, “Great, so nerves are just part of your go-time experience.”
 That’s something you have to look at, is looking back at past experiences, past positives, past negatives.
 What can you learn?
-What are the patterns that you wanna base your strategy based on, okay?
+What are the patterns that you want to base your strategy based on, okay?

-Then we came with a plan for Lauren on what she was gonna do before each race, before the meet in general, and how to reset in between races.
-That’s another time where people get kind of sideways.
+Then we came with a plan for Lauren on what she was going to do before each race, before the meet in general, and how to reset in between races.
+That’s another time where people get sideways.
 If you have a bad race, a lot of people think, “Well I had a bad race, so that means it’s a bad meet.”
 But it doesn’t have to be that way.
 If you know exactly what to do with a success or with a failure, then you can bounce back quickly.
 That’s what I do: we come up with a way to let it go right away, and then get back on track.

 Here’s Where the Food Thing Comes In…

 When you’re stressed your brain is on high alert, your brain is saying, “There’s a threat.
 This is not safe,” when really, it’s completely 100% safe.
-You’re not gonna drown and nothing’s on fire, but your heart and your brain feel like there’s a big threat.
+You’re not going to drown and nothing’s on fire, but your heart and your brain feel like there’s a big threat.
 What happens in your body if you were to chased by a tiger and there was a legitimate threat to your life?
 Your brain would tell your stomach to evacuate, you know, get everything out that we don’t need.
 Digestion stops, and all we need to do is get the heck out of here.

 Bring Your Brain into the Equation

 When you are in fight or flight, the caveman part of your brain is on high alert, which means your reasoning is out of town.
 You can’t think your way out of it, but if you can just go, “Okay, on a scale of one to 10, how nervous am I?”
-And then your brain’s gonna be like, “I don’t know, ahhh!”
+And then your brain’s going to be like, “I don’t know, ahhh!”
 But you keep thinking, “Okay, on a scale of one to 10, how nervous am I?”
 And then you go, “10, 10, 10!
 Okay well, no, actually nine.
 Well, maybe I’m only at a seven.”

 Just that process will actually open up a part of your brain that can tell the rest of your brain, “Hey buddy, there is no tiger, it’s okay.”
 That’s one thing you can do.